Benefits of Blood Donation Side Effects Advantages

 What are the side effects and risks of donating blood?

 Blood donation centres prioritise donor safety.
 All necessary precautions are taken to minimise risks and ensure a positive donation.
 The majority of individuals donate blood without experiencing any adverse effects.
-The blood donation side effects and risks are generally mild and temporary.
+The side effects and risks of blood donation are generally mild and temporary.
 These include:

 1. Fatigue and dizziness